GiannisHaralabopoulos/Lexicon/README.md

 # Lexicon

-Beyond polarity (or pure emotion) lexicon

-This lexicon is a collection of terms described in xxx publication.
+This lexicon is a collection of terms and annotations, as described in xxx publication.

 ## **Header description**